-With the film festivals under way, the 2020 Oscars, which will hit the calendar earlier than usual, are coming into focus.
-Nominations are announced January 13, with the earliest-ever Oscar show on February 9.
-This year’s returning Oscar hopefuls include Lupita Nyong’o (“12 Years a Slave”), Renée Zellweger (“Cold Mountain”) and Charlize Theron (“Monster”).
+The 2020 Oscars are hitting the calendar earlier than usual, with the Oscar show on February 9.
+This year’s returning hopefuls include Oscar winners Renée Zellweger (“Cold Mountain”) and Charlize Theron (“Monster”).

-Ready to make a splash is multi-talented British singer-actress Cynthia Erivo (“Widows”) who stars in the title role of abolitionist Harriet Tubman in Kasi Lemmons’ biographical drama, “Harriet,” another Focus Features fall release which earned strong reviews for Erivo at TIFF.
+Making a splash is multi-talented British singer-actress Cynthia Erivo (“Widows”) who stars in the title role of abolitionist Harriet Tubman in Kasi Lemmons’ biographical drama, “Harriet,” a fall hit for Focus Features.
+Erivo landed Critics Choice, Globe and SAG nominations but was surprisingly overlooked by BAFTA.

-Netflix is playing multiple fall festivals to great acclaim for “Marriage Story,” a relationship drama from New York writer-director Noah Baumbach, which boasts two juicy lead performances from once-nominated Adam Driver (“BlacKkKlansman”) and never-nominated Scarlett Johansson as a couple going through a fractious divorce.
-Marvel star Johannson (Black Widow, “Avengers: Endgame”) is overdue for some Oscar cred; Netflix is giving this film the full awards treatment.
+Netflix played multiple fall festivals to great acclaim for “Marriage Story,” a relationship drama from New York writer-director Noah Baumbach, which boasts two juicy lead performances from once-nominated Adam Driver (“BlacKkKlansman”) and first-time nominee Scarlett Johansson as a couple going through a fractious divorce.
+Marvel star Johannson landed dual actress and supporting nods from CCA, SAG, and BAFTA.

 Hitting the year-end holiday season is Baumbach’s partner Greta Gerwig’s follow-up to Oscar-nominated “Lady Bird,” the writer-director’s adaptation of the Louisa May Alcott children’s classic “Little Women” (December 25, Sony).
 Gerwig reunites with “Lady Bird” stars Saoirse Ronan and Timothée Chalamet as Jo and Laurie.
-Ronan could score her fourth Oscar nomination.
+Ronan scored her fourth Oscar nomination; she nabbed nods from critics groups and BAFTA, but missed a SAG mention.

 Also heading into the holidays, Jay Roach’s Roger Ailes docudrama “Bombshell” (December 20, Lionsgate) boasts an embarrassment of riches for the actresses playing the women who took on the toxic male culture of Fox News.
-The main adversary for the Fox News czar (John Lithgow) is Megyn Kelly, played by chameleon Charlize Theron, who could earn her third nomination.
+The main adversary for the Fox News czar (John Lithgow) is Megyn Kelly, played by chameleon Theron, who earned her third nomination; the film landed a coveted SAG ensemble mention, and Theron landed SAG, BAFTA and Globe nods.

-As ever, contenders are listed in alphabetical order; no film will be deemed a frontrunner until I have seen it.
+As ever, contenders are listed in alphabetical order.

 Renée Zellweger (“Judy”)